 Knowing that Barbara has such extensive experience – of performing, of teaching, and of the world – gave me high hopes for these books, and I was not disappointed.

-Concerning her rationale for ’21 Amazingly Easy Pieces’ Barbara writes:
+Explaining her rationale for the 21 Amazingly Easy Pieces, Barbara writes:

 “Every beginner on the piano, young or old, wants to play expressive music.
 The pieces should not only be sonorous and offer a wide range of dynamics; they should stir the player’s imagination and bring out the beauty of the instrument…